 Smoke tests are often an integral part of BDD (Behavior-Driven Development) environment as they allow easily tracing back to the exact kind of behavior we want to see within an app.
 This approach to testing saves you ton of time and efforts by uncovering early obvious bugs.

 The following tools are perfect for scheduling such tests:

 Acceptance testing is commonly used in BDD to verify that the set requirement (story) is complete.
 As customer, that’s your way to ensure that no original requirements have been changed during the project scope and everything was done as planned.
 These kind of tests are useful for identifying some of the problems previous unit or integration tests might have omitted and offer an excellent overview of how “complete” is your product.

 The tools worth using for automated acceptance testing are:

 The users’ smartphones are already crammed with dozens of apps.
 Your product doesn’t stand a chance unless it works perfectly.
 Automated mobile testing can save you heaps of times and budgets on hiring a dedicated QA team.
-Android devices in all sorts of screen sizes, and both iOS and Android users often forget to update software to the latest version, meaning higher risks of incompatibilities.
+Android devices in all sorts of screen sizes, and both iOS and Android users often forget to update the software to the latest version, meaning higher risks of incompatibilities.